- Replacing Your Church Video Projector

 This article is a breakdown of what I learned when looking for our next church video projector.
 I hope that my time and research will help you as you are looking for the best video projector for your church.

-I think this would be a good time to talk about “What is the best? ” Does “the best” mean the best price, the best quality, the best features?
-Or does it mean the best for your church?
+I think this would be a good time to talk about “What is best? ” Does “the best” mean the best price, the best quality, the best features?
+Alternatively, does it mean the best for your church?

 I believe that the best means the best for your church.
 Every church is different.
 Every church has different needs.
 So I am going to try to help you find what is the best video projector for your church, not the top projector with all the bells and whistles.